If you’re struggling to lose weight solely through diet and exercise, you’re not alone. In fact, the latest available data from

 Dosage: 3 mg, 7 mg, or 14 mg.

-Risks: Possible side effects include nausea, abdominal pain, diarrhea, and decreased appetite.
+Weight loss benefit: Produces modest weight loss compared with injectable forms[5].
+Possible side effects include nausea, abdominal pain, diarrhea, and decreased appetite.

 Mounjaro® (tirzepatide)

-Originally approved for: Per Health Canada, for the treatment of adult patients with Type 2 diabetes mellitus to improve glycemic control.
+Health Canada, for adults with Type 2 diabetes mellitus to improve glycemic control.

-Typical use: Once-weekly subcutaneous (meaning “under the skin”) injection.
+Typical use: Once-weekly subcutaneous injection.

-Weight loss benefit: Clinical trials show greater weight loss compared to other GLP-1 medications, with some patients losing over 20% of body weight [6].
+Weight loss benefit: Clinical trials show higher weight loss than many GLP-1s, with some patients losing over 20% of body weight[6].
+Common side effects include nausea, vomiting, diarrhea, decreased appetite, and injection site reactions.

 Zepbound® (tirzepatide)

-Typical use: Once-weekly subcutaneous (“under the skin”) injection.
+Typical use: Once-weekly subcutaneous injection.

 Dosage: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg.

-Weight loss benefit: In clinical trials, patients lost an average of 20% at the highest dose.
+Weight loss benefit: In clinical trials, patients lost an average of ~20% at the highest dose.
+Common side effects include nausea, vomiting, diarrhea, decreased appetite, and injection site reactions.
+Not recommended for end-stage renal impairment.

 Saxenda™ (liraglutide)